-Tetra Pak first started working with the WWF in 2006.
+Tetra Pak first started working with the WWF (World Wildlife Fund) in 2006.
 It is a partnership underpinned by shared goals, and also by the recognition that urgent, practical action is needed to tackle deforestation and forest degradation.
 For our part, we are making good progress towards achieving our long-term ambition of ensuring that 100% of our paperboard comes from responsibly managed forests certified by the Forest Stewardship Council™ (FSC™).
 WWF is advocating responsible forest management and enabling conditions for landscapes where nature and forest ecosystem services are valued and conserved, to reach their target of Zero Net Deforestation and Forest Degradation by 2020.

 Over the past 10 years, we have worked together on a range of projects, including those outlined below.
 These show how Tetra Pak is leveraging this valuable partnership to engage with stakeholders at both global and local level and find practical, sustainable solutions to current and future challenges.